Addieryn/triple-rift/README.md

 ## Board

 ### Rules
-- must play creature on an environment
+- must play creature on an terrain

 ### Design